-Autism has previously been estimated to affect 1 in 68 children in the United States and has been thought to be four times as prevalent in boys than in girls.
-Autism in girls were considered to be more seriously affected and often also diagnosed with intellectual disabilities.
+Autism spectrum disorder (ASD) affects 1 in 68 children in the United States and is four times as prevalent in boys than in girls.
+Girls with autism were considered to be more seriously affected and often also diagnosed with intellectual disabilities.
 Research now suggests that both these ideas are wrong.
 (Szalavitz, 2016)

-A study published in the Journal of Autism and Developmental Disorders describes two trains of thought as to why autism in girls and boys present differently.
+A study published in the Journal of Autism and Developmental Disorders describes two trains of thought about autism in each gender.
 The first theory is that “being female confers protection against autism traits because of sex differences in neuroendocrine function,” due to higher levels of oxytocin, which “encourage nurturance and affiliation and provide protection in girls against the development of autistic traits.”
 (Solomon, Miller, Taylor, Hinshaw, & Carter, 2011)

-The second theory by Simon Baron-Cohen is that “high levels of fetal testosterone may predispose boys to have ‘extreme male brains,’ characterized by phenotypes involving elevated ‘systematizing’ (focus on inanimate systems and details) versus ‘empathizing’ (focus on interpersonal orientation).
-A diagnosis may be missed because girls often portray milder symptoms than their male peers and “referral biases given that they are still more socially adept than boys with and without ASD based on their relative strengths in social skills are caretaking.”
+The second theory by Simon Baron-Cohen is that “high levels of fetal testosterone may cause boys to have ‘extreme male brains,’ characterized by phenotypes involving elevated ‘systematizing’ (focus on inanimate systems and details) versus ‘empathizing’ (focus on interpersonal orientation).
+A diagnosis may be missed because girls often show milder symptoms than their male peers.
+Girls are said to have “referral biases because they have better social skills than boys with and without ASD.”
 (Solomon, Miller, Taylor, Hinshaw, & Carter, 2011).

 Signs of autism in girls and how they differ from boys with ASD

 Asperger’s in girls presents differently than in their male counterparts.
-While boys with an ASD may collect information about topics that hold special meaning to them, girls with Asperger’s tend to align interests with those of their neurotypical peers, but in a “more focused way.”
+While boys with ASD may collect information about topics that hold special meaning to them, girls with Asperger’s tend to align interests with those of their neurotypical peers, but in a “more focused way.”
 A teenage girl may collect makeup and study its application as done by a favorite makeup artist while a younger girl may learn the history of Barbie dolls or study her American Girl books.
 (Steward, 2014)